TLINDEN/mark-copy-yank-things-mode/README.md

     C-c c a e    mcyt-mark-email
     C-c c a s    mcyt-mark-sexp
     C-c c a c    mcyt-mark-comment-block
     C-c c a i    mcyt-mark-ip
+    C-c c a >    mcyt-mark-buffer-after-point
+    C-c c a <    mcyt-mark-buffer-before-point
+    C-c c a $    mcyt-mark-line-after-point
+    C-c c a ^    mcyt-mark-line-before-point

 Please note,  the commands  mcyt-copy-sexp and  mcyt-mark-sexp only work  if  expand-region  is  installed.
 You  can  find  it  here: